lsa-pucrs/donnie-user-manual/docs/godonnie/index.rst

 Section 5: Movement Commands
 ##############################
-They are commands that move the robot in the environment.
+*They are commands that move the robot in the environment*

 | **a)**
 Command: